B2B Articles - March 05, 2016

 The more personalized the sales approach, the more likely the lead is to convert and also become a long-term, loyal customer.

 A main marketing goal is lead generation.
 But all the hard work goes to waste if salespeople aren’t following up with the contacts provided.
 According to The B2B Lead, sales reps ignore 50% of marketing leads.
 However, sharing data and customer details with the sales team can help the marketing lead conversion rate.

 This alignment can also help marketing’s bottom line.
 Aligning sales and marketing generated 208% more revenue from marketing, according to MarketingProfs.

-By setting up emailed new lead notifications or setting up active prospects lists, marketing can illustrate the benefits of cross department team work.
-When sales go up, it’s also likely to be easier for marketing to gain budget for better marketing automation solutions and more staff.
+By setting up emailed new lead notifications or setting up active prospects lists, marketing can illustrate the benefits of cross-department teamwork.
+When sales go up, it’s also likely to be easier for marketing to gain a budget for better marketing automation solutions and more staff.